gem-shards/candilano/README.md

 It will create a deploy directory with two yaml files for sandbox and production use.
 You can modify the files to your liking.

 ### Check
-Run the `check` command to check if you can connect to your servers and see if it has all the permissions to start a deploy.
+Run the `check` command to check if you can connect to your servers and see if it has all the permissions are set to start a deploy.

 ```bash
 ./bin/can check production